-Hit the out-of-office and get away for a staycay on the Gold Coast
+Hit the out-of-office and get away for a staycay right here on the Gold Coast

-We could probably all do with a little weekend getaway right about now.
+We might be pretty biased, but we think that the Gold Coast is a pretty spectacular place to live and play.
 Whether your dream holiday involves endless beach days, chasing waterfalls, boating, camping or fishing adventures – the Gold Coast has it all.
 Lucky for us, we needn’t travel interstate to experience a relaxing getaway but when it comes to booking, position is everything.
 Unlike some cities that are clustered together, the Gold Coast is linear in nature – so unless you enjoy spending your holiday time in transit, you really want to stay where you plan to play.
 To help with your planning, we’ve teamed up with our pals at Gold Coast Tourist Parks to give you the low-down on where to base yourself to get the most out of your sunny vacay.

 For the salty souls